Kyniska/core/README.md

 - Democracy is materiarchal
 - Eldest women select candidates for leadership and have ability to remove
 - Good leaders hold position for life
-- No leader or law accepted without unanimous consent (mostly true)
+- No leader or law accepted without unanimous consent of the people (mostly true)

 # Validity